The 8 Best Voice-to-Text Apps of 2019

 Increase your efficiency with these handy programs

 Voice-to-text apps may seem like a strange concept, but they’re actually quite useful for busy professionals.
 If you’re always on the go or you think faster than you can write, the special programs can increase efficiency and store your recordings safe and sound via the cloud.
 Factors that you should consider when looking at voice-to-text apps include accuracy, shortcuts, and available languages.
-Whether you want to send quick messages or translate on the fly, the apps below are ready to help.
+Whether you want to take notes, send quick messages or translate on the fly, the apps below are ready to help.

 Available for Android and iOS devices, Dragon Anywhere is a premium professional tool that’s a big deal in the world of dictation apps.
 It’s 99% accurate and comes with voice editing and formatting.
 Over time, it becomes faster and more accurate as it adapts to your voice.
 You can use the app for as long as you need — there are no word limits.
 Dragon Anywhere allows you to customize industry lingo for even more accuracy.
 After transcription, share your notes by email, Dropbox, Evernote, and more.
 For supported versions, you can synchronize Dragon Anywhere with your desktop and do voice work on your computer as well.